ibexa/documentation-developer/docs/tutorials/field_type/2_implement_the_tweet_value_class.md

 ### The Value class

 The Value is used to represent an instance of the Field Type within a Content item.
 Each Field will present its data using an instance of the Type's Value class.
-A value class must implement the `eZ\Publish\SPI\FieldType\Value` interface.
+A Value class must implement the `eZ\Publish\SPI\FieldType\Value` interface.
 It may also extend the `eZ\Publish\Core\FieldType\Value` abstract class.

 The Value class of a Field Type is by design very simple.
 It is meant to be stateless and as lightweight as possible.
-This class must contain as little logic as possible, because the logic is the responsibility of the Type class.
+This class must contain as little logic as possible, because the logic is handled by the Type class.

 The Value class will contain at least: